lord-dubious/crystal/E2E_TESTING_SUMMARY.md

 ```

 ### **Screenshots and Videos**
-- Automatic screenshots on test failures
+- Automatic screenshots of test failures
 - Video recordings of failed test runs
 - Trace files for detailed debugging